 Orange County industrial real estate market reports

-- Port volume traffic has increased 44.0 percent compared to the same period last year.
+- Port volume traffic is on pace to increase 15.2 percent compared to last year.

-- Orange County industrial investment activity surged to $2.6 Billion since 2020 as investors are attracted to the sector fundamentals largely benefited from the COVID environment.
+- Orange County industrial investment activity surged to $2.3B since 2020 as investors are attracted to local fundamentals largely benefitting from historic logistics demand.

 Your source for the latest Orange County industrial real estate reports

 Stay on top of current trends affecting the industrial real estate sector in Orange County.
 Gain an overall better understanding of Orange County's industrial real estate market conditions, so you can better formulate strategies to overcome any obstacle and know how to best invest in industrial real estate in Orange County.

 Here, you’ll always find the latest industrial real estate market news so you can stay ahead.
 Come back often to see expert insights on the current and future of Orange County industrial real estate market.